ndtrung81/lammps-plugins/README.md

 ```

-The variable `KOKKOS_ROOT` is for the location where the Kokkos cmake settings `KokkosConfig.cmake`, `KokkosConfigCommon.cmake`, `KokkosConfigVersion.cmake` and `KokkosTargets.cmake` are located.
+The variable `KOKKOS_ROOT` points to the location where the Kokkos cmake settings `KokkosConfig.cmake`, `KokkosConfigCommon.cmake`, `KokkosConfigVersion.cmake` and `KokkosTargets.cmake` are located.

 The build when complete will generate `morse2plugin.so`, `lj2plugin.so` and `nve2plugin.so` in the `build` folder.